2022–23 Liga I

-The 2022–23 SuperLiga is the 105th season of the SuperLiga, the top professional league for Romanian association football clubs.
-The season started on 16 July 2022 and will end in May 2023.
-It is the seventh season to take place since the play-off/play-out format has been introduced, and CFR Cluj is the five-time consecutive defending champion club.
+The 2022–23 Liga I (also known as SuperLiga for sponsorship reasons) was the 105th season of the SuperLiga, the top professional league for Romanian association football clubs.
+The season started on 16 July 2022 and ended in May 2023.
+It was the eighth season to take place since the play-off/play-out format has been introduced.
+Farul Constanța claimed the title, ending the five season domination of the Transylvanian side CFR Cluj.

 After the conclusion of the regular season, teams will be divided according to their place to enter either the championship play-offs or the relegation play-outs.

 The teams ranked 15th and 16th at the end of the play-out tournament will be directly relegated, while the 13th and 14th places played a promotion/relegation play-off against 3rd and 4th places from Liga II.

 Teams

 The league consisted of 16 teams: 12 from the 2021–22 Liga I, two teams from the 2021–22 Liga II, and the winners of the 2021–22 promotion/relegation play-off.